What is an Operational amplifier (Op-Amp) ?

 Operational amplifier as comparator

-An operational amplifier (op-amp) can be used as a comparator, although it’s not its primary function.
-A comparator is a circuit component that compares two voltages and outputs a digital signal, indicating which is larger.
+An operational amplifier (op-amp) can be used as a comparator, although an opamp is suboptimal for comparator applications.
+A comparator compares two voltages and outputs a high or low signal, indicating which is larger.

 Remember, when using an op-amp as a comparator, make sure its slew rate is sufficient for the application to ensure fast switching.
-Also, consider the common-mode input voltage range of the op-amp to ensure it works properly with your input voltages.
+Also, consider the common-mode input voltage range and maximum input differential voltage of the op-amp to ensure it works properly with your input voltages.

 Operational amplifier classifications